jonwesneski/end2/README.md

 You can also run only the tests that failed in the last run
 - `--suite-last-failed`

+## Resource Files
+- `.end2rc`: defines a default value for cli as well as:
+    - Aliases: a short name given to a suite that is long.
+Aliases can also mention other aliases
+    - Disabled Suites: The is a list of disabled suites/tests; this way you don't have to remember which ones to disable.
+Also the list of suites/tests are centralized here; you won't have to hunt them down in each file
+- `logs/.lastrunrc`: defines a list of tests that failed in the last run

 ## Log Manager
-A log manager is meant to help organize your logging into timestamped folders that rotate every n number of folders, you can create you own, or use the default own.
+A **Log Manager** is meant to help organize your logging into timestamped folders that rotate every n number of folders.
+You can subclass **LogManager** if you want, or use the default own.
 You can use this if you have other tools in you repo that have logging as well

 ##### Default Suite Log Manager
+For Suite runs you will use a **Suite Log Manager**.
+The default does what is described below and you can also subclass **SuiteLogManager** if you want:
 - Rotates your suite run log folders
 - Logs INFO to stdin
 - Logs INFO to a standalone file as well and it is not interlaced